-In addition to the courses listed in the curriculum, the department can include elective courses offered by reputed Industry / Educational Institutions /Experts from time to time, approved by DCC/ACC and ratified by the Academic Council.
+In addition to the credit courses listed in the curriculum, the curriculum can include

-- The credits earned through such courses shall be considered equivalent to Professional Elective (PE) credits as decided by the Department Consultative Committee (DCC) on a course to course basis. - Experts from the Industry / Institution may design such specialized elective courses based on the current technical skill requirements. - The Department Consultative Committee (DCC) shall review and approve the course offered by the expert from the industry / Institution.
+- (a) Mandatory credit or non-credit courses, which will be assessed through continuous assessment mode.
+The credit for such courses will not be taken for CGPA calculation - (b) Elective courses offered by reputed Industry / Educational Institutions /Experts from time to time, approved by DCC/ACC and ratified by the Academic Council. - The credits earned through such courses shall be considered equivalent to Professional Elective (PE) credits as decided by the Department Consultative Committee (DCC) on a course to course basis. - Experts from the Industry / Institution may design such specialized elective courses based on the current technical skill requirements. - The Department Consultative Committee (DCC) shall review and approve the course offered by the expert from the industry / Institution.